AdeelTariq/pak-game-dev-stories/2024/december.md

 ---

 That's it.
-All that happened during the month of November in the Pakistani Game Development scene mostly related to PC indie games.
+All that happened during the month of December in the Pakistani Game Development scene mostly related to PC indie games.

 Did I miss something?
 Do you know of a Pakistani indie studio or developers that are doing something cool?
 Please share and help me highlight them.